Alabama Horseshoe 4403 Sand Springs Road

 State Meetings

-1. Reading of minutes of the previous meeting.
+1. Reading of minutes of the last meeting.

-2. Approval of additions or corrections of minutes.
+2. Approval of additions or corrections of the minutes.

 4. Reports of officers and committees.